CreekSide Organic Material Processing Facility Information

 - Regular garbage bags act as a contaminant and must be screened out of the final compost soil product.

-- If you have any questions regarding biodegradable bags, please call the City of Hutchinson @ (320) 234-5665.
+- If you have any questions regarding compostable bags, please call (320) 234-5665.
 Biodegradable compost bags are available at Hutchinson City Center or CreekSide Soils for $5 for two rolls but please pay attention to your water bill for bio-bag pick up dates.

 Useful Phone Numbers: